 The distributions for any full or partial year might not be made in equal amounts, and one distribution may be larger than the other.
 The Fund will make a distribution only if authorized by the Fund's Board of Directors and declared by the Fund out of assets legally available for these distributions.
 The Fund also may pay a special distribution at the end of each calendar year, if necessary, to comply with U.S. federal income tax requirements.
-This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its shareholders because it may result in a return of capital to shareholders.
+This distribution policy may, under certain circumstances, have certain adverse consequences to the Fund and its stockholders because it may result in a return of capital to stockholders, which is in effect a partial return of the amount you invested in the Fund.
 This which would reduce the Fund's net asset value and, over time, potentially increase the Fund's expense ratio.
 The Board of Directors may elect to change the Fund's distribution policy at any time.